AmyWorkspace/nassim/README.md

 # NAssim

-This is a validated and expert-curated dataset of parsed manual of network configuration CLI commands of different vendors.
+This repository contains a validated and expert-curated dataset of parsed manual of network configuration CLI commands of different vendors.

 The original online manuals can be accessed via the following links: